DAO Governance Attacks

 How it worked:

-Key lesson: Code review at proposal time is not enough.
+The lesson: code review at proposal time is not enough.
 If the proposal references an external contract, that contract's code can change between approval and execution.
-Always use timelocks and verify code at execution time.
+Use timelocks and verify code at execution time.

 A crypto whale named "Humpy" and their group "Golden Boys" orchestrated a coordinated campaign:

-Key lesson: Even with proper timelocks and snapshots, whale accumulation can overwhelm governance.
+The lesson: even with proper timelocks and snapshots, whale accumulation can overwhelm governance.
 Consider vote delegation caps, conviction voting, or limiting governance scope to prevent treasury raids.

 The Audius hack combined a proxy vulnerability with governance manipulation for a $6M theft.